davidscholberg/goblocks/README.md

 ### TODO

-* Add ability to specify block prefix in config.
 * Update ticker handling to allow for times less than a second.
 * Add cli arg support.
 * Add color support.